 "Of course, home and business insurance policies typically cover damage from wildfires," said NW Insurance Council president Kenton Brine.
-"But just as most wildfires are started by human activity and many could be prevented, we hope property owners understand we all have the ability to reduce the risk that a wildfire will destroy our own homes, businesses and communities."
+"But just as we know most wildfires

 To help you prepare, the NFPA offers a free Firewise Toolkit for home and business owners whose properties are exposed to the threat of damage from wildfire.
 The toolkit provides a list of possible projects, checklists, safety tips and much more.